 Here are the facts:

-1. Abortion on-demand has not saved women’s lives: Pro-abortion politicians and groups argue that without easy access to abortion, substantial numbers of women would die through illegal, unregulated, and unsafe “back alley” abortions.
+1. Legalizing abortion on-demand has not saved women’s lives: Pro-abortion politicians and groups argue that without easy access to abortion, substantial numbers of women would die through illegal, unregulated, and unsafe “back-alley” abortions.
 They say that this number of deaths would be greater than the current number of deaths of women caused by the over 1 million legal abortions per year in the United States, and thus that the abortion-on-demand rules imposed by the U.S. Supreme Court in Roe v.
 Wade in 1973 save women’s lives.

 The evidence shows, however, that death from abortion in the United States was very rare before abortion was legalized, and that maternal mortality rates had been dropping steadily for decades in the 20th century, with abortion providing no clear benefit in terms of maternal health.